maybetonyfu/orgml/README.md

              :repo "maybetonyfu/orgml"
              :branch "main")
   :commands (orgml-new-buffer orgml-json-to-org)
-  :bind ("C-c j o" . orgml-new-buffer))
+  :bind ("C-c j o" . orgml-new-buffer)) ;; An example keybinding
 ```

 ## Usage
-Run `M-x orgml-new-buffer` on a active region (the whole buffer will be used if no active region found).
-A new buffer will be created, displaying the data in org-mode headline format.
+Run `M-x orgml-new-buffer`, (`C-c j o` or other keybinding you have customized) on a active region.
+The whole buffer will be used if no active region found.
+A new read-only buffer will be created, displaying the data in org-mode headline format.

 ### Example